-- 2.5.1.2 Signs a professional contract, accepts reimbursement for expenses to attend a professional tryout, or receives financial assistance in any form from a professional sports organization. - 2.5.1.3 Enters competition under an assumed name.
+- 2.5.1 A student may not participate in an interscholastic sport unless he/she is they are considered an amateur in that sport.
+A student forfeits his/her their amateur status if he/she does they do any of the following: - 2.5.1.1 Knowingly plays on or against a professional team which is defined as a team having one or more members who have received or are receiving directly or indirectly monetary consideration for their athletic services. - 2.5.1.2 Signs a professional contract, accepts reimbursement for expenses to attend a professional tryout, or receives financial assistance in any form from a professional sports organization. - 2.5.1.3 Enters competition under an assumed name.
 The surname and given name used by any player in the first game of interscholastic competition shall be used during the remainder of the student's interscholastic career.
-Any change in spelling or use of another name shall be regarded as an attempt to evade this rule unless the change has been properly certified by the player to the principal or headmaster of the school. - 2.5.1.4 Receives remuneration of any kind or accepts reimbursement for expenses in excess of the actual and necessary costs of transportation, meals, and lodging for participating in a team or individual competition or an instructional camp or clinic.
-Reimbursement for the aforementioned expenses is permitted only if all of the participants receive the same benefit. - 2.5.1.5 Receives cash or a cash equivalent (savings bond, certificate of deposit, etc.), merchandise (except as permitted by 9.1.4) or a merchandise discount (except for discount arranged by school for part of team uniform) a reduction or waiver of fees, a gift certificate, or other valuable consideration as a result of his/her participation in an organized competition or instructional camp or clinic.
-Accepting an event program or a complimentary item(s) (T shirt, hat, equipment bag, etc.) that is inscribed with a reference to the event, has an aggregate retail value of no more than \$150.00, and is provided to all of the participants, shall not jeopardize his/her amateur status. - 2.5.1.6 Sells or pawns awards received. - 2.5.1.7 Uses his/her athletic status to promote or endorse a commercial product or service on the internet; in a newsprint, radio, or television advertisement or any other form of media; or personal appearance. - 2.5.2 Accepting compensation for teaching lessons, coaching, or officiating shall not jeopardize his/her amateur status. - 2.5.3 A student who forfeits his/her amateur status under the provisions of this rule is ineligible to participate at the interscholastic level in the sport in which the violation occurred.
-He/she may be reinstated after a period of up to 180 school days provided that during the suspension, he/she complies with all of the provisions of this rule.
+Any change in spelling or use of another name shall be regarded as an attempt to evade this rule unless the change has been properly certified by the player to the perincipal or helpertheadmaster of the school. - 2.5.1.4 Receives remuneration of any kind or accepts reimbursement for expenses in excess of the actual and necessary costs of transportation, meals, and lodging for participating in a team or individual competition or an instructional camp or clinic.
+Reimbursement for the aforementioned expenses is permitted only if all of the participants receive the same benefit. - 2.5.1.5 Receives cash or a cash equivalent (savings bond, certificate of deposit, etc.), merchandise (except as permitted by 9.1.4) or a merchandise discount (except for discount arranged by school for part of team uniform) a reduction or waiver of fees, a gift certificate, or other valuable consideration as a result of his/her their participation in an organized competition or instructional camp or clinic.
+Accepting an event program or a complimentary item(s) (T shirt, hat, equipment bag, etc.) that is inscribed with a reference to the event, has an aggregate retail value of no more than \$150.00, and is provided to all of the participants, shall not jeopardize his/ her amateur status. - 2.5.1.6 Sells or pawns awards received. - 2.5.1.7 Uses his/her their athletic status to promote or endorse a commercial product or service on the internet; in a newsprint, radio, or television advertisement or any other form of media; or personal appearance. - 2.5.2 Accepting compensation for teaching lessons, coaching, or officiating shall not jeopardize his/her their amateur status. - 2.5.3 A student who forfeits his/her their amateur status under the provisions of this rule is ineligible to participate at the interscholastic level in the sport in which the violation occurred.
+He/she They may be reinstated after a period of up to 180 school days provided that during the suspension, he/she they complies with all of the provisions of this rule.
 The suspension shall date from the time of the last offense.